input-output-hk/engineering/blog/2023-09-22-internship.md

 My name is Bartłomiej Cieślar, and I have done a 5-month long internship at IOG.
 Throughout the internship my work was focused on improving the Glasgow Haskell Compiler.
-In this post I share a bit about the work that I did and the new features that will be available in GHC 9.10 thanks to me.
+In this post I share a bit about the work that I did and the new features that are available in GHC 9.8 and GHC 9.10 as a result.

 ## Deprecating Exports